RocketChat/docs-old/guides/administrator-guides/general.md

 Here you can set what origins are allowed to make requests to your server.

 > You can use `*` to accept from all origins.
 For multiple Origins use a comma separated list.
-E.g `https://domain1.com, https://domain2.com, https://domain3.com`
+E.g. `https://domain1.com, https://domain2.com, https://domain3.com`

 ### Default Count